TANYA-YADAV24/quantium-starter-repo/README.md

-# Quantium starter repo
+Forked and cloned the starter repo
-This repo contains everything you need to get started on the program!
-Good luck!
+Set up a Python virtual environment
+Installed dash, pandas, and dash[testing]
+Generated a requirements.txt
+Pushed everything to GitHub